andrasq/node-quickq/Readme.md

 ### q.pause( )

-Stop processing jobs.
-Currently running jobs will finish though.
+Stop processing jobs by setting concurrency to -1.
+Currently running jobs will still finish though.

 ### q.resume( )

-Resume processing jobs.
+Resume processing jobs by restoring the last positive concurrency used.
+If concurrency was never positive, sets concurrency to 10.

 ### q.fflush( cb )